newrelic-experimental/tsm-enablement-workshops/otel-collector-demo/Activity-3.md

         converted_type: double
 ```

-And remember to add the reference to the processor top the log pipline processors list:
+And remember to add the reference to the processor top the log pipeline processors list:

 ```
 service: